dshaileshsingh/Data-Realm-Projects/README.md

-# 🌟 The Data Realm Projects 🌟
+# 🌟 Data Realm Projects 🌟

 **Unveiling the Mysteries of Data, One Project at a Time**